Processive and Distributive Non-Equilibrium Networks Discriminate in Alternate Limits: Results

-There is no discrimination along the transitions between the intermediary and final product:
+There is no discrimination along the transitions between the intermediary and pre-catalysis states:

+Note that for both the $R$ and $W$ reactions cycles, the total free energy consumed in a cycle from $E$ to $ES^*$ to $ES$ and back to $E$ is equal to $(\epsilon+\epsilon_i+\epsilon_p)$ in both cases (the $\gamma$ cancels for the $W$ side).
+Thus, no consistent free-energies can be assigned to the states unless this sum is equal to zero and the system is in equilibrium.
+However, we are free to choose the values of $\epsilon$, $\epsilon_i$, and $\epsilon_p$, and their sum will, in general, be non-zero.
-We begin by considering the relationship between error and orthogonality in the regime which is governed only by binding energy differences ($\gamma >0, \ \delta=0$), termed the `energetic regime.'
-The Hopfield-Ninio scheme was originally designed for discrimination in this regime: the intermediary complex ($ES^*$) and dissipative drive ($m'$) introduce a delay which amplifies the fact that $EW$ complex formation has a faster off-rate (by factor of $\gamma$) relative to $ER$ formation.

-Simulations reveal that low orthogonality is necessary, but not sufficient, for low error rates in the energetic regime (Figure \ref{fig:hopfield}(b)).
-Analytically, we recall the long appreciated fact that the (energetic) Hopfield-Ninio scheme requires the parametric limit
+We begin by considering the relationship between error and orthogonality in the regime which is governed only by binding energy differences ($\gamma >0, \ \delta=0$), termed the `energetic regime'.
+The Hopfield-Ninio scheme was originally designed for discrimination in this regime.
+Simulations reveal that low orthogonality is necessary, but not sufficient, for low error rates in the energetic regime [Figure \ref{fig:hopfield}(b)].

-in order to minimize its error, and demonstrate that orthogonality is monotonically decreasing as this limit is approached (Appendix~\ref{app:hopfield}).
+In the original Hopfield scheme, it was already clear that enhanced discrimination beyond the equilibrium limit was only possible in certain parameter regimes.
+In the following, we show how we can use orthogonality to find these regimes.
+In schemes based on binding energy differences, orthogonality must be minimized and dissipation maximized for optimal discrimination.
+Let us start by looking at the limit, long appreciated to be one of the limits required for the Hopfield-Ninio scheme to reach its lowest error, $\xi_{energetic}\to e^{-2\gamma}$.

+Hopfield argued for the necessity of this limit (Eq. \ref{eq:hopfiel_limit_1}) by pointing out that if $\omega_p>\omega e^{\epsilon}$ then the reaction would favor simply bypassing the intermediate and forming the product directly.
+Bypassing the intermediate state would destroy the enhanced discrimination.
+We demonstrate that orthogonality is monotonically decreasing as this limit is approached (Appendix~\ref{app:hopfield}) which provides an alternative explanation as to why this limit is necessary.

-A less well-appreciated requirement for energetic discrimination concerns the nonequilibrium drive, represented by $m'.$ Some amount of drive is crucial for the discrimination scheme to work at all, but too much drive destroys discrimination \cite{Wong2018}.
+A less well-appreciated requirement for energetic discrimination concerns the nonequilibrium drive, generated in this case by adjusting $\epsilon_i$ such that $\lvert(\epsilon+\epsilon_i+\epsilon_p)\rvert$ increases.
+Some amount of drive is crucial for the discrimination scheme to be able to achieve error rates lower than the equilibrium free energy difference of the products $\gamma$, but too much drive will destroy this enhanced discrimination \cite{Wong2018-ys}.
 We can understand this nonlinearity in terms of orthogonality (Figure \ref{fig:hopfield}(c)).
-Energy dissipation~\footnote{Throughout this text dissipation is calculated as the entorpy production rate, \unexpanded{$\Delta S_i = \frac{1}{2}\sum_{i,j}(k_{ij}\rho_j-k_{ji}\rho_i)\ln{\frac{k_{ij}\rho_j}{k_{ji}\rho_i}}$}} is helpful for discrimination up {\it until} the point at which it begins to drive up orthogonality.
+Energy dissipation is helpful for discrimination up {\it until} the point at which it begins to drive up orthogonality.